itchap/itchap/MongoDB Projects/Online-Retail-Store/README.md

 # MongoDB Atlas Powered Online Retail Store

-This project is a demo online retail store application showcasing the power of the MongoDB Atlas - with it's fully managed MongoDB Database, Search Engine and Vector Store.
+This project is a demo online retail store application showcasing the power of the MongoDB Atlas - with it's fully managed:
+1. MongoDB Database
+2. Search Engine and
+3. Vector Store

-* The application uses the flexible Document schema to store polymorphic product data with it's 1-to-1 and 1-to-Many relationshops more effectively for faster access.
+* The application uses the flexible MongoDB BSON schema to store polymorphic product data (with it's 1-to-1 and 1-to-Many relationships) more effectively for faster access and ease of development.
 * It harnesses Atlas Search indexes and query capabilties to provide all tablestake Lucene search features like
-	* relavence based search results,
+	* relevance based search results
-	* score boosting,
+	* score boosting
-	* auto-complete,
+	* auto-complete results
-	* fuzzy matching,
+	* fuzzy matching for typo tollerence
-	* facets and filters
+	* facets for filtering
-* Vector Seach indexes and query capabilities to provide ** a more accurate recommendation endgine
+* Vector Seach indexes and query capabilities to provide
+	* a more accurate recommendation endgine
-** as well as a RAG (Retrieve and Generate) feature for a Fashion Chatbot.
+	* as well as a RAG (Retrieve and Generate) feature for a Fashion Chatbot.

 The application is built using Flask, with a MongoDB backend and OpenAI for conversational AI.